NFDI4BIOIMAGE/BHG2023-OMERO-ARC/CONTRIBUTING.md

 # Contributing

-Optimal repository contributions during the Hackathon need to be decided on.
+Repository contributions during the Hackathon only by participants and guests.

 Suggestion:
 - Protect the main branch.